Photo Source: Web Flippy - Pixabay

 |Affinity Bloc:||South Asian Peoples|

 The name "Punjabi" is used to describe both those who speak Punjabi and those who inhabit the Punjab region in India and Pakistan.
 Punjabi is an Indo-European language that is divided into six main dialects.
-Those who live in Singapore speak the Eastern Punjabi dialect.
+In Afghanistan, Punjabis might speak either the Western or Eastern Punjabi dialect.

 Modern Punjabi culture was largely shaped by the partitioning of India and Pakistan in 1947.
 This event resulted in massive migrations that separated the Muslims from the Hindus and Sikhs.
 In general, the Muslim Punjabis live in Pakistan, while the Hindu or Sikhs are in India.
-One can also find Punjabi communities in nearly thirty other countries including Singapore.
+One can also find large Punjabi communities in nearly thirty other countries, including Afghanistan.

-Pray for the Punjabi people in Singapore to have hearts that are open to the abundant blessings of Jesus Christ.
+Pray for the Punjabi people in Afghanistan to have hearts that are open to the abundant blessings of Jesus Christ.

 Pray for their families to prosper financially and spiritually as they experience a relationship with Jesus Christ.

-Pray for a movement to Christ among the Punjabi people in Singapore that will spread joy, peace, and salvation.
+Pray for a movement to Christ among the Punjabi people in Afghanistan that will spread joy, peace, and salvation.

 Pray for the Punjabi culture to be renewed and enhanced by a work of the Holy Spirit and shaped into a God-centered and God-honoring mold.